 In the frame of Clinical Neuroanatomy Seminars, organized by Stephanie Forkel and Michel Thiebault de Schotten (IMN)

-Online on Zoom or Youtube:
+Online on Youtube: